grd349/PBjam/README.rst

 ----------------
 If you use PBjam in your work please cite the PBjam paper (forthcoming), and if possible provide links to the GitHub repository.

 We encourage PBjam users to also cite the packages that PBjam makes use of.
-PBjam can list the publications that were used during a run (see the `Reference Examples Notebook <https://github.com/grd349/PBjam/tree/master/Examples/Example-references.ipynb>`_.
+PBjam can list the publications that were used during a run (see the `Referencing Notebook <https://github.com/grd349/PBjam/tree/master/Examples/Example-references.ipynb>`_).